-&lt;sup>22Don't throw away old shoes before you have new ones
+19Don't throw away old shoes before you have new ones

-As far as the quantum measurement issues are concerned, the hybrid dynamical models have not received the attention they deserve.
-This is surprising, because Bohr's insistence on the classicality of the apparatus is widely known and frequently repeated.
+As far as the quantum measurement issues are concerned, the hybrid dynamical models have not received the 667 attention they deserve.
+This is surprising, because Bohr's insistence on the classicality of the apparatus is widely 668 669 known and frequently repeated.
 The existing works are summarized as follows.
-Diosi and co-authors stated that their scheme for the hybrid dynamics is useful for quantum measurements [98, 99], albeit that they did not come with a more or less explicit analysis.
-Later on Terno has shown that the problem of a quantum measurement cannot be solved via a certain class of hybrid dynamic systems [111].
-His arguments rely on the fact that the majority of hybrid system have pathological features in one way or another.
-Terno also reviews some earlier attempts, in particular by him in collaboration with Peres [106], to describe quantum measurements via hybrid dynamics; see the book of Peres [22] for preliminary ideas within this approach.
-However, recently Hall and Reginato [109, 112] suggest a scheme for the hybrid dynamics that seems to be free of pathological features.
+Diosi and co-authors stated that their scheme for the hybrid dynamics is useful for quantum measurements [97, 98], albeit that they did not come with 670 a more or less explicit analysis.
+Later on Terno has shown that the problem of a quantum measurement cannot be 671 solved via a certain class of hybrid dynamic systems [110].
+His arguments rely on the fact that the majority of hybrid 672 system have pathological features in one way or another.
+Terno also reviews some earlier attempts, in particular by 673 him in collaboration with Peres [105], to describe quantum measurements via hybrid dynamics; see the book of Peres 674 [22] for preliminary ideas within this approach.
+However, recently Hall and Reginato [108, 111] suggest a scheme 675 for the hybrid dynamics that seems to be free of pathological features.
 This scheme is based on coupled quantum and classical ensembles.
-A related set-up of hybrid dynamics is proposed by Elze and coworkers based on a pathintegral formulation [113], see also [114].
-If Hall and Reginato's claim is true that such schemes can circumvent no-go theorems [109, 112], it should be interesting to look again at the features of quantum measurements from the perspective of an explicitly classical apparatus: Bohr's program can still be opened!
-A modern view on the Copenhagen interpretation developed by (among others) Bohr is presented by Grangier in Refs.
-[115, 116].
+A related set-up of hybrid dynamics is proposed by Elze and coworkers based on a path-677 integral formulation [112], see also [113].
+If Hall and Reginato's claim is true that such schemes can circumvent 678 no-go theorems [108, 111], it should be interesting to look again at the features of quantum measurements from 679 the perspective of an explicitly classical apparatus: Bohr's program can still be opened!
+A modern view on the 680 Copenhagen interpretation developed by (among others) Bohr is presented in Refs.
+[114, 115].
+681

-Everitt, Munro and Spiller discuss a measurement model which, while fully quantum mechanical, makes use of analogy with classical features of the apparatus [117].
-The model consists of a two-level system (the measured system), the apparatus, which is a one-dimensional quartic oscillator under external driving, and an environment whose influence on the system + apparatus is described within the Lindblad master-equation approach and its quantum state diffusion unravelling [118].
-The main point of this work is that the apparatus can display the chaotic features of a damped forced non-linear oscillator (and is thus not related to Hamiltonian chaos).
-Everitt, Munro and Spiller make use of this point for the following reason: The feature of chaos allows one to distinguish quantum from classical regimes for the apparatus (this is not fundamental - simply a convenience for demonstrating a quantum to classical transition).
-The model reproduces certain features expected from individual measurement outcomes, but this happens at the cost of unravelling the master equation, a relatively arbitrary procedure of going from density matrices to random wavefunctions.
+Everitt, Munro and Spiller discuss a measurement model which, while fully quantum mechanical, makes use of 682 analogy with classical features of the apparatus [116].
+The model consists of a two-level system (the measured 683 system), the apparatus, which is a one-dimensional quartic oscillator under external driving, and an environment 684 whose influence on the system + apparatus is described within the Lindblad master-equation approach and its quantum 685 state diffusion unravelling [117].
+The main point of this work is that the apparatus can display the chaotic features 686 of a damped forced non-linear oscillator (and is thus not related to Hamiltonian chaos).
+Everitt, Munro and Spiller 687 make use of this point for the following reason: The feature of chaos allows one to distinguish quantum from classical 688 regimes for the apparatus (this is not fundamental - simply a convenience for demonstrating a quantum to classical 689 transition).
+The model reproduces certain features expected from individual measurement outcomes, but this happens 690 at the cost of unravelling the master equation, a relatively arbitrary procedure of going from density matrices to 691 random wavefunctions.
 The authors of Ref.
-[117] are aware of this arbitrariness and attempt to minimize it.
-It should be noted that, as one would expect, in the classical limit the choice of how to unravel seems to have no effect ons the emergence of a classical dynamic (see, for example, [119]).
-This implies that the results of [117] may well be independent of the unravelling - but this has yet to be demonstrated.
+[116] are aware of this arbitrariness and attempt to minimize it.
+It should 692 be noted that, as one would expect, in the classical limit the choice of how to unravel seems to have no effect ons 693 the emergence of a classical dynamic (see, for example, [118]).
+This implies that the results of [116] may well be 694 independent of the unravelling - but this has yet to be demonstrated.
+695